-• Rural Viaduct-East Lexington-a viaduct location study in the vicinity of Road 435 and the at-grade crossing of UPRR was completed in 2008; a collaborative effort between the City and Dawson County.
+- o http://info.cityoflex.com/1&6yearplan2015.pdf - Rural Viaduct-East Lexington-a viaduct location study in the vicinity of Road 435 and the at-grade crossing of UPRR was completed in 2008; a collaborative effort between the City and Dawson County.
 Following acceptance of the study recommendations by both City and County, the Dawson County Railroad Transportation Safety District (RTSD) was formed to assist the improvement project into the future.
 The project was programed through NDOR to receive state and federal funding, with the City of Lexington as the contracting entity.
-A partnership of engineering firms, Miller & Associates/Parsons Brinkerhoff, was selected for the project preliminary design and environmental review, which is anticipated to conclude in the first half of 2014.
+A partnership of engineering firms, Miller & Associates/Parsons Brinkerhoff, was selected for the project preliminary design and environmental review, which is anticipated to conclude in the first half of 2016.